Azure/AKS-Landing-Zone-Accelerator/Scenarios/Azure-Policy-ES-for-AKS/README.md

 ### Template Details
 This ARM template needs to be applied at the subscription level and it creates 2 resources.
 It first creates a policy initiative comprising of the selected default policies in the subscription.
 It then creates a Policy assignment resource, which assigns this newly created initiative to the subscription.

-The ARM Template currently groups the following policies as a custom initiative "EnterpriseScale AKS - Azure Policy Initiative" and applies them in the audit mode.
+The ARM Template currently groups the following policies with default configurations as a custom initiative "EnterpriseScale AKS - Azure Policy Initiative" and applies them in the audit mode.
 Additional policies can be added to the list of *policyDefinitions* in the template file for more coverage as needed.

-* Azure Kubernetes Service Private Clusters should be enabled
+- Azure Kubernetes Service Private Clusters should be enabled
-* Azure Policy Add-on for Kubernetes service (AKS) should be installed and enabled on your clusters
+- Azure Policy Add-on for Kubernetes service (AKS) should be installed and enabled on your clusters
-* Azure Defender for Kubernetes should be enabled
+- Azure Defender for Kubernetes should be enabled
-* Deploy Azure Policy Add-on to Azure Kubernetes Service clusters
+- Deploy Azure Policy Add-on to Azure Kubernetes Service clusters
-* Kubernetes clusters should not allow container privilege escalation
+- Kubernetes clusters should not allow container privilege escalation
+- Kubernetes clusters should use internal load balancers
-* Kubernetes cluster should not allow privileged containers
+- Kubernetes cluster should not allow privileged containers
-* Kubernetes cluster containers should not use forbidden sysctl interfaces
+- Kubernetes cluster containers should not use forbidden sysctl interfaces
+- Kubernetes cluster containers should not share host process ID or host IPC namespace
+- Kubernetes cluster containers should only use allowed capabilities
-* Kubernetes clusters should use internal load balancers
+- Kubernetes cluster pod hostPath volumes should only use allowed host paths
+- Kubernetes cluster pods should only use approved host network and port range

-### Steps to deploy:
+### Steps to deploy this policies in a subscription:

 ##### Powershell:
 ```Powershell